nist-emntg/ecc-light-certificate/README.md

   This is because this code is intended to run on standalone devices and sensor nodes  don't have the capability to determine if a certificate must be trusted (unless there is a path to a Certificate Authority).
+* the choice of the ECC curve name is hardcoded in the file *Makefile.curve*.
+  Make sure that all the code is compiled with the same curve parameters.

 Contributors
 ------------